The American Academy of Pediatrics has updated their child passenger safety recommendations, but do they make kids safer?

 Those who welcome the change are quick to point to the science, such as:

-- Research published in the Association for the Advancement of Automotive Medicine discussed the ossification process of a child’s spine, finding only a 50 percent probability that the primary closure of the C3 will be complete by age 2, a 50 percent probability that the primary closure of the axis will be complete by age 5, and a 50 percent probability that the primary closure of the atlas will be complete by age 7.
+- published in the Association for the Advancement of Automotive Medicine discussed the ossification process of a child’s spine, finding only a 50 percent probability that the primary closure of the C3 will be complete by age 2, a 50 percent probability that the primary closure of the axis will be complete by age 5, and a 50 percent probability that the primary closure of the atlas will be complete by age 7.
 Up to those points, a child’s vertebrae are connected by cartilage rather than bone — making them more susceptible to spinal injuries.

 - The National Highway Traffic Safety Administration also released data regarding the probability of different points of impact in a crash, finding a 60 percent chance of frontal impacts and a 20 percent chance of side impacts — both scenarios in which children would be safer in a rear-facing car seat.